microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 And also provided the required access tokens with this.
 In the above the protocol part of the URL defines which Fluid driver to use to to talk to the server.
 The domain gives the location of the service.
 Document ID is the identifier for the Fluid document.
-And finally the path is a string handed down to the document itself and allows it to select which component to render and parameters for it.
+And finally the path is a string handed down to the document itself and allows it to select which Fluid Object to render and parameters for it.

 Deferring to the host for this resolution allows it to perform access control checks on the user's identity and only return the resolved Fluid URL with access tokens if these pass.